raspberrypilearning/comic-character/en/step_6.md

 --- /task ---

-You have used a conditional operator `==` to check if the value of the form field is equal to an empty string.

 --- collapse ---

 ---
 title: How do conditional statements work?
 ---

+In JavaScript, conditional statements are used to make decisions in your code based on certain criteria.
+These conditions are checked to either be true or false, and the code is then executed based on these choices.
+There are three main types of conditional statements in JavaScript:

++ if statement: this is used to execute a block of code if a specified condition is checked to be true.

+--- code ---
+---
+language: js
+filename: script.js
+line_numbers: true
+---
+    if (condition) {
+        // Code to be executed if the condition is true }

+--- /code ---

++ if-else statement: this is an extension of the if statement.
+It allows you to set an alternative block of code to be executed if the initial condition is false.

+--- code ---
+---
+language: js
+filename: script.js
+line_numbers: true
+---

+    if (condition) {
+      // Code to be executed if the condition is true } else {
+    // Code to be executed if the condition is false
+   }

+--- /code ---

++ if-else if-else statement: this is used when you have multiple conditions to check.
+It allows you to execute different blocks of code based on the checks.

+--- code ---
+---
+language: js
+filename: script.js
+line_numbers: true
+---

+    if (condition1) {
+    // Code to be executed if condition1 is true
+    } else if (condition2) {
+    // Code to be executed if condition2 is true
+    } else {
+    // Code to be executed if none of the conditions is true }

+--- /code ---

 --- /collapse ---

+You have used a conditional operator `==` to check if the value of the form field is equal to an empty string.

 --- collapse ---